Skip to main content

 Platform learning and optimization logic

-Ad targeting works best when these parts support each other instead of being treated as separate settings.
+Ad targeting works best when these parts support each other instead of being treated as disconnected platform settings.

 Why Ad Targeting Matters